The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Evaluation Protocol

 Esther asked ``Can you come to my party on Friday?'' and Juan responded ``I have to work'', which means no. \end{displayquote}

 We evaluate the models' $k$-shot capabilities for $k \in \{1, 5, 10, 15, 30\}$ by randomly sampling $k$ examples from the development set for each test example.
-We opt for a random sampling approach in place of the predominant approach in prior work which leverages the same ordered set of $k$ prompts for each test example.
-This change in protocol allows us to control for two sources of randomness.
+We opt for a random sampling approach to control for two sources of randomness.
 Firstly, examples have different levels of informativeness.
-Secondly, recent work has found that the order in which these examples are presented matters \citep{Lu:et:al:2022}.
+Secondly, recent work found that the order in which examples are presented matters \citep{Lu:et:al:2022}.
 Ideally, to marginalise over these random factors, we would evaluate each test example with all permutations of $k$ examples from the development set.
 This requires $\frac{118!}{(118 - k)!}$ evaluations for each test example, which is intractable.
 Instead, we estimate performance per test example by randomly sampling from the development set.
 In this way we control for some of the variance in performance, but avoid extra evaluations.
+We ensure each model sees the same few-shot examples per test example.